directus/directus/docs/extensions/leveraging-ui-components.md

 ## Components Playground

-Explore the available components on the [Histoire Components Playground](https://components.directus.io/).
-Here, you can interact with different components and experiment with variations before implementing them in your project.
+Explore the available components in our [Directus Components Playground](https://components.directus.io/).
+Here, you can see all available components and experiment with variations before implementing them in your extensions.

 ![Directus UI Components](https://marketing.directus.app/assets/46d72f1a-5d9f-49f8-a09a-b2ffc5200812.gif)